 - Always review your gross and net margins against previous periods

-- Understand customer profitability for each customer and their behaviours
+- Understand customer profitability and their behaviours

-- Eliminate discounting if possible
+- Minimise discounting if possible

-- Implement and review a mark-up policy – this will ensure that you are in line with the policy
+- Implement and review a mark-up policy

 - Analyse sales on a regular basis.